CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/USERGUIDE.md

 - `Enable Hand Joints Entities` renders cube entities representing each of joints on your hand.
 This option is debug purpose only to check if hand anchor is correctly tracked.

-- `Visible Hands` determines which hands are to be rendered by the option above.
+- `Visible Hand` determines which hand is to be rendered by the option above.

 - `Status View Position`: This option allows you to move the status view (displays fps and the number of points) to the following positions with user-defined offset:
     - `Control`: The status view is displayed in Control window. (default)